detds/chess-system-java/README.md

    Target: a4
    ```
 7. The game will validate your move, update the board, and display the new state.
+8. Continue playing by alternating turns and inputting your moves as described above.

 ## Features